 Goal is an optional campaign feature that tracks subscriber activity on your website, and can be used to trigger Automation workflows or to create targeted segments for new campaigns.

-Below, you'll learn how to enable Goal for your account and how you can use Goal tracking information to engage your subscribers.
+This is a paid account feature, and is included with all Pay As You Go, Monthly, and High Volume Plans.
+In this article, you'll learn how to enable Goal for your account and how you can use Goal tracking information to engage your subscribers.

 How Goal Works